 - Ensure a sustainable new use to secure the buildings’ survival for future generations

-- Enable residents of and visitors to Newark to have access to, and enjoyment and understanding of the Old Magnus Buildings
+- Enable residents of and visitors to Newark have access to, and enjoyment and understanding of the Old Magnus Buildings.

 - Over the course of the project there will be opportunities created for apprentices, heritage craft events, site tours and scope for local schools and colleges to be involved in the project.